mjwhite8119/FRCTraining/Programming/stateMachines.md

 2. **Next Step** - Receives and processes new input to the system.
 It takes the current state applies new input data and produces a new state.
 This incremental change of state maybe done via some kind of summation of integration function.
 Eventually it may cause the system to a transition to new major state, such as a terminal or idle state, when some threshold is met.

 3. **Input Update** - This is the process of making repeated calls to the next step.
 This will often be carried out by using a programmatic timer.
 In an FRC program the input update step will be carried out by the [Command Scheduler](https://docs.wpilib.org/en/latest/docs/software/commandbased/command-scheduler.html) that runs every 20 milliseconds.
+The Input process would be responsible for checking on the transitioning event.

 ![State Machines](../images/FRCProgramming/FRCProgramming.009.jpeg)